ngocuong0105/dendron-wiki/vault/interviews.Self evaluation.md

 - Mistakes: On final round they asked what problems would you expect to have when developing a trading strategy and implementing it in practice.
 Quant devs take care of that.
 Data problem, services, notifications the whole pipeline.
 I did not know this stuff.
 - Reject reason: For QR they asked me about linear regression and how points affect the line.
-Larger Residuals have larger i mpact (squared error)...
+Larger Residuals have larger impact (squared error)...
 Also the x-axis position of he point matter as well.
 The farer you are from the mean the larger impact you have on the regression line.

-Question about optimization problems: Linear regression with beta<5 (yes) is that a convex problem. abs(beta) < 5 is that a convex problem (no - you might be on the wrong side of the parabolla).
+Question about optimization problems: Linear regression with beta<5 (yes) is that a convex problem. abs(beta) < 5 is that a convex problem (no - you might be on the wrong side of the parabola).

 Dual problems, how to know you are on global minimum - maximize your dual problem = minimizing your loss

 - Questions: Agile, SQL, Python, Linear regression, Optimization problems